All Episodes

 It is, yeah.

-The nuances of the language that are more difficult, like authors and things like that like to write in English because it conveys different things.
+The nuances of the language that are more difficult, like authors and things like that, like to write in English because it conveys different things.

 You can convey a lot with the language.

-Well, that's terrible English, just as an FYI, someone talking about English, and now people need migrants, foreigners need to have good English.
+Someone talking about English and how people need migrants, foreigners need to have good English.

 Oh, that is terrible English.

-You don't repeat the same word the same descriptive word for something in the same sentence.
+You don't repeat the same word, the same descriptive word for something in the same sentence.

 That's quite that's it's just bad English.